Sharp remainder terms and stability of weighted Hardy-Poincar\'e and Heisenberg-Pauli-Weyl inequalities related to the Baouendi-Grushin operator: Introduction

-The condition (\ref{intro main condition}), in special cases (i.e. for radial weights), makes it possible to introduce the definition of Grushin $p$-Bessel pairs, which recovers the $p$-Bessel pairs definition introduced by Duy, Lam and Lu \cite{duy2022p}.
+The condition (\ref{intro main condition}), in special cases (i.e. for radial weights), makes it possible to introduce the definition of Baouendi-Grushin $p$-Bessel pairs, which recovers the $p$-Bessel pairs definition introduced by Duy, Lam and Lu \cite{duy2022p}.
 We also refer to \cite{ruzhansky2024hardy} for related results.
-Last but not least, we note that all of our results are new in both Grushin and Euclidean frameworks.
+Last but not least, we note that all of our results are new in both Baouendi-Grushin and Euclidean frameworks.

-The second aim of this paper is to apply the main result to obtain the sharp remainder formula of the Heisenberg-Pauli-Weyl type inequality in $L^{p}$.
+The second aim of this paper is to apply the main result to obtain the sharp remainder formula of the Heisenberg-Pauli-Weyl inequality (in $L^{p}$) and consequently derive some stability results.
 First, let us recall the original extraordinary paper by Heisenberg \cite{heisenberg1927anschaulichen}, where he initially formulated the uncertainty principle.
 Essentially, Heisenberg discovered that the position and momentum of a particle cannot be measured at the same time.
 The idea was revolutionary and naturally led to its rigorous mathematical formulation by Kennard \cite{kennard1927quantenmechanik} and Weyl \cite{weyl1928gruppentheorie, weyl1950theory} (who credited it to Pauli).
 Nowadays, the following result is referred to as the Heisenberg–Pauli–Weyl (HPW) inequality; for consistency, we state it for compactly supported functions: let $f\in C^{\infty}_{0}(\mathbb{R}^{n})$.
 Then,